Updated March 27th, 2026

 Every golfer has played with golf clubs that just felt right.
 You were able to make your best swings consistently, the clubs felt good in your hands, and they made you a more confident golfer.
 But have you ever wondered what it is that gives golf clubs the right feel when you swing?
 This is where swing weight comes into play.

-Swing weight is a specification that the majority of casual golfers don’t give much thought to but serious golfers and golf club fitters will pay close attention to.
+Swing weight is a specification that the majority of casual golfers don’t give much thought to, but serious golfers and golf club fitters pay close attention to.
 It is all about balance and how weight is distributed through a golf club.
-In this guide, TGW will define swing weight and describe how the right or wrong swing weight can affect your golf swing.
+In this guide, TGW explains what swing weight in golf is and how the right or wrong swing weight can affect your golf swing.

 Breaking it down further, swing weight aims to measure the distribution of weight across the golf club by accounting for four factors.
 The four factors that come into play when measuring swing weight are: